JaeYoonKim72/GenoCore_Python/README.md

 ![5](https://user-images.githubusercontent.com/49300659/63693278-9ee01280-c84e-11e9-80a0-64ebe9b654af.png)

 # Requirement

-python3, numpy
+python3 and numpy library

-GenoCore python version also works in python 2.0, but we recommend running it in python 3.0 for handling a large data set.
+The GenoCore python version also works in python 2.0, but we recommend running it in python 3.0 for handling a large data set.

 # Contact